 Also visit the website for information about a free service for those interested in filing their own taxes online.
 Starting Jan.
-28, two software packages — MyFreeTaxes and Turbo Tax Freedom Edition — will be available for those who meet eligibility.
+27, two software packages — MyFreeTaxes and the Free File program delivered by Intuit — will be available for those who meet eligibility.

-AARP sites will open Feb.
-1 at the following locations:
+AARP sites in Louisville will open the first week of February at the following locations: